hanjialeOK/YOLOv3-in-FFmpeg/README.md

 - GNU >= 5.4.0
 - LibTorch >= 1.5.0
 - SDL2 >= 2.0
-- FFmpeg >= 4.3.1
+- FFmpeg == 4.3.1 or 4.3.2
 - OpenCV >= 3.0 (which is necessary in master, not filter)

-## Warning

-- FFplay works bad on remote desktop connections.
-So if you install this project on your remote computer, you might not get a satisfied result unless your remote computer is exactly besides you.
-- Strongly suggest you work on a GPU machine with cuda.
-I got only 1 fps on my CPU machine.

 ## Installation

 ### OpenCV

 Follow the [Installation in Linux](https://docs.opencv.org/3.4.13/d7/d9f/tutorial_linux_install.html).
-If you are going to use filter, skip this step.
+If you are going to use filter, skip.

 ### SDL2 & yasm